opentelekomcloud-docs/load-balancer/umn/source/load_balancer/changing_the_specifications_of_a_dedicated_load_balancer.rst

 .. note::

    You can only change the specifications of dedicated load balancers.
+Only newly created resources can be switched to elastic specifications.

 Changing Specifications
 -----------------------